 Differential pressure (DP) flowmeters determine flow by measuring pressure drop over an obstacle inserted in the flow pathway.
 These flow devices are orifice plates, averaging pitot tubes, venturi tubes, and flow nozzles.

 The orifice plate (orifice meter) is a differential pressure meter frequently used in natural gas measurement.
 It measures volumetric flow, though it can also calculate mass flow depending on the device’s calculation.
 It uses the same principle as used in suggesting a relationship between the velocity and pressure of the fluid.

 That relationship is – as the velocity increases, the pressure decreases.
 Thus, the orifice meter determines the flow through the difference in pressure between the upstream and the downstream side of a partly impeded pipe.

-Difference Measuring an orifice plate is a kind of natural gas flowmeter, which determines the flow rate by measuring the pressure drop through the obstacle inserted into the flow path.
+Difference Measuring an orifice plate is a natural gas flowmeter that determines the flow rate by measuring the pressure drop through the obstacle inserted into the flow path.
 The volume flow is measured, but you can also calculate the mass flow based on the calculation of the device, which means the relationship between fluid velocity and pressure.
 The association is as follows: As the speed increases, the pressure decreases.
 The throttle meter measures the flow rate by partially blocking the pressure difference between the inlet and outlet of the pipe.

 Read about flanges.